-Where did the Jews live?
+Where did the Pharisees come from?

 The Old Testament tells the story of “Israel”, but by the New Testament the nation is more commonly referred to as the “Jews”.
 However, already in the book of Esther, we can see the word yehudi (“Jew”, “Judahite”) being used for the whole of God’s people, not just those from the tribe of Judah.
 At the time of the Babylonian exile, tribes were important, and upon the return from exile we can see the importance of clans (Ezra 2).
 At some point between the Testaments clans seem to have become less important and from the second century BC we see the rise of religious groupings (often called “sects”) based more around shared values than family ties.